 THE GREAT DIVE PARTY is the most important Diving event in Argentina, we held for 6th time.
 It's a party where shoals abound divers, attending divers of all levels and certifications, but is also open to the non diver public.

-We had another successful underwater cleanup on Sunday April 26th.
-We were rained out on Saturday but nine volunteers cleaned up different parts of Little Pond in Morton Park, Plymouth MA on Sunday where we have conducted underwater cleanups at for many years.
-Each year the pond looks better and this year we all saw more groups of small fish and more Turtles in different areas of the pond.
-Many Thanks to all of our volunteers that made a differece this weekend!
+We had another successful underwater cleanup on Saturday June the 13, 2015.
+Ten divers cleaned up different parts of Little Pond in Morton Park, Plymouth MA where we have conducted underwater cleanups at for many years.
+Each year the pond looks better and this year we were happy to see groups of small fish and turtles in different parts of the pond that we haven't seen before!
+Many thanks to all of the volunteers that made a differece for Mother Earth this weekend!

 Big Blue teamed up with the Vanautu Government's Department of Environmental Protection and Conservation and the Vanautu Envrionmental Science Society (VESS) for National Environment Week and held a Dive Against Debis and an underwater photo competition last weekend.
 The dive against debris was a separate dive from the project we have been running with our professioonal divers to remove the debris from the seafront which resulted from cyclone Pam.
 This dive was open for any diver to join in.